-All the data types and the basic subroutine interfaces are defined in the module psb\base\mod; this will have to be included by every user subroutine that makes use of the library.
+All the data types and the basic subroutine interfaces related to descriptors and sparse matrices are defined in the module psb\base\mod; this will have to be included by every user subroutine that makes use of the library.
+The preconditioners are defined in the module psb\prec\mod psb\spk\ Kind parameter for short precision real and complex data; corresponds to a REAL declaration and is normally 4 bytes.